 More that 100 cities and states are the setting for still more divestment campaigns: Already 10 cities, including Seattle and San Francisco, have decided to withdraw any investments in fossil fuel production.
 The campaign has also spread to Canada, Australia, the Netherlands and Britain.

 In October, TNG kicked off the divestment campaign with a rally, and have since collected more than 200 student signatures and composed a resolution requesting that the college refrain from investing in any coal-producing companies.

 The student governing organization, College Council, passed the resolution with an overwhelming majority last week.

 "Part of the College Council's mission is to be a voice for the student body," noted Max Heninger, a junior at the school and co-president of the College Council.
-"And student support here for the divest movement is certainly significant enough for the College Council to support it."

 "We feel that to continue to be investing in something that will be detrimental to its students and to students around the globe is not in line with the college's mission," Lewis said.

 "When you have groups like TNG coming forward with an issue that represents the heart and soul of this school, it only serves to raise awareness and gain further support," Heninger said.
 "Colleges and universities are a voice for a generation that is going to have to deal with the effects of climate change."